This article explains how to use the Task API to create task-based applications using Golem.

 Your requestor script will have to:

-- Translate the problem fragments into input and output files that can be processed independently on each of the provider nodes.
+- Translate the problem fragments into input data for a task that can be processed independently on each of the provider nodes.

 - Combine the individual outputs into the final solution of the problem at hand.